There are two aspects to becoming and being a Christian. These are:

 There is not a particular formula or place one has to go through or to in order to be saved.
 We do know that Matthew 4:17 says when Jesus began his public ministry he preached repent ye, for the kingdom of heaven is at hand.
 Therefore, it is clear that repentance is part of the process of being reborn unto salvation.

 Jesus teaches us in John 3:3-8: that the rebirth occurs by the Holy Spirit.
 Jesus says we know not when or how the Holy Spirit comes.
-The person must recognize and surrender to the Holy Spirit whenever and however he comes repenting and confessing the Lord Jesus Christ to God believing in the sufficiency of his crucifixion unto actual physical death, body bruised, blood-shed, burial, resurrection, ascension and promise to one day return.
+The person must recognize and surrender to the Holy Spirit whenever and however he comes.
+This recognition and surrender includes repenting and confessing the Lord Jesus Christ to God believing in the sufficiency of his crucifixion unto actual physical death, body bruised, blood-shed, burial, resurrection, ascension and promise to one day return.
+Romans 10:8-13 speaks of this where it says:

 The Word of God tells us that Jesus says if you love me keep my commandments.
 Jesus speaks for the Father God.
 God has had commandments from the beginning, has them now and into the future.

 The commandments of God run from Genesis to Revelation.
-The reborn will labor out of love and desire to please God will labor, seek and strive to surrender to the Holy Spirit to learn and obey God’s commandments as they apply to his or her live.
+The reborn out of love and desire to please God will labor, seek and strive to surrender to the Holy Spirit to learn and obey God’s commandments as they apply to his or her life.

 Hence, just knowing what God commands under the New Covenant is a challenge, especially in contrast to the Old Covenant.
 For some but not all things in the Old Covenant are brought forward into the New Covenant in some form to some degree.